 - I don’t recommend letting your little one open presents during the party as it just takes ages and they don’t know what is going on.
 It also means that you will need to be trying to keep track for thank you card purposes whilst everything is going on.

-- Arrange the party for after your baby’s main nap so that they are happy as it is all a bit overwhelming for them and don’t be surprised if they get cranky or don’t seem to be having as much fun as you had hoped.
-It is a lot for them to have such a commotion if you do decide to go for that big first birthday party.
+- Arrange the party for after your baby’s main nap so that they are happy as it is all a bit overwhelming for them.
+Don’t be surprised if they get cranky or don’t seem to be having as much fun as you had hoped.
+It is a lot for them to take in.

 - If older siblings will be coming put away most of your kids toys and only leave out the sturdy stuff.
 Toys lead to no sharing and then fighting!